RagnarB83/ash-documentation/docs/elstructure_analysis.rst

 If an ORCA GBW file (containing the SCF wavefunction), ORCA natural orbital file or a Molden file (e.g. created by CFOUR or MRCC) is provided then create_cubefile_from_orbfile can directly create a Cubefile from the associated WF.
-The function recognized the file type from the file extension and creates the Cubefile accordingly with the help of the orca_2mkl program (requires ORCA to be installed), and Multiwfn via the Multiwfn-ASH interface (See :doc:`Multiwfn_interface` for details).
+The function recognized the file type from the file extension and creates the Cubefile accordingly with the help of the orca_2mkl program (requires ORCA to be installed), and Multiwfn via the Multiwfn-ASH interface (See :doc:`Multiwfn-interface` for details).

 .. code-block:: python